Quebec public school teachers, principals to be banned from wearing religious symbols: report | CBC News

-Sources have told Radio-Canada the government's secularism bill will go further than initially expected
+Sources have told Radio-Canada the CAQ's secularism bill will go further than initially expected

-Public schools teachers in Quebec, as well as school principals, will be prohibited from wearing religious symbols such as the hijab or kippa, under a bill likely to be tabled later this week in the provincial legislature.
+Quebec public schools teachers and school principals will be prohibited from wearing religious symbols such as the hijab or kippa, under a bill likely to be tabled later this week in the provincial legislature.

-The long-awaited piece of legislation from the Coaltion Avenir Québec government will thus extend limitation on religious clothing further than initially expected, according to Radio-Canada.
+The long-awaited legislation from the Coaltion Avenir Québec government will extend the limitation on religious clothing further than initially expected, according to Radio-Canada.

 Sources familiar with the legislation said any public employee who carries a weapon won't be able to display religious symbols.